AdobeDocs/experience-platform.en/help/edge/commands/configure/idmigrationenabled.md

 ---
 # `idMigrationEnabled`

 The `idMigrationEnabled` property allows the Web SDK to read AMCV cookies set by previous Adobe Experience Cloud implementations.
-If you organization upgrades your implementation to the Web SDK, this setting allows a smoother transition to the current Adobe Experience Cloud ID service.
+If your organization upgrades your implementation to the Web SDK, this setting allows a smoother transition to the current Adobe Experience Cloud ID service.
 This setting is valuable so that you don't see a sharp increase in unique visitors when upgrading to the Web SDK.

 If your organization runs a fresh Web SDK implementation, enabling this setting has no impact on data collection or visitor identification.
-It is enabled by default, and there are no downsides to leaving it enabled for all implementations.
+There are no downsides to leaving it enabled for all implementations.

 ## Enable ID migration using the Web SDK tag extension

-Select the **[!UICONTROL Migrate ECID from VisitorAPI to the web SDK]** checkbox when [configuring the tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).
+Select the **[!UICONTROL Migrate ECID from VisitorAPI to the web SDK]** checkbox when [configuring the tag extension](/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.